grigolp/traffic-puzzle/docs/Road Network Solvability Validator - Project Description.md

 }
 ```

-**Path Constraints:**
-- The generated path must conform to the vehicle's specified `movementRule`
-- Horizontal roads only allow east/west movement
-- Vertical roads only allow north/south movement
-- Intersections allow turns in any direction
-- All cells in the path must be clear of other vehicles

 **Movement Rules:**
 - `STRAIGHT`: Continue forward until exit
-- `LEFT`: Continue until first available left turn, take it, then continue to exit
+- `LEFT`: Move forward at least one step, then take first available left turn and continue to exit
-- `RIGHT`: Continue until first available right turn, take it, then continue to exit
+- `RIGHT`: Move forward at least one step, then take first available right turn and continue to exit
 - `LEFT_U_TURN`: Make two consecutive left turns to reverse direction
 - `RIGHT_U_TURN`: Make two consecutive right turns to reverse direction

+**Movement Constraints:**
+- Vehicles cannot turn immediately from their starting position
+- A vehicle must move forward at least one cell before initiating a turn
+- Turns are prohibited if the previous node was also an intersection (prevents illegal U-turns within multi-lane intersections)
+- Horizontal roads only allow east/west movement
+- Vertical roads only allow north/south movement
+- Intersections allow movement and turns in any valid direction

+**Path Generation Algorithm:**
+The path calculator implements sophisticated turn logic:
+1. For straight movement: continue forward until reaching an exit
+2. For turn movements: move forward until a valid turn opportunity, make required number of turns, then continue straight to exit
+3. Turn validation includes checking previous intersection state to prevent consecutive intersection turns
+4. State tracking prevents infinite loops during path calculation
+5. Each path is pre-calculated and cached for O(1) lookup during solving

 **Obstacle Interaction:**
 - For CAR and TRUCK vehicles, the path must also be clear of any BOULDERs